Vinča: 2017

 The devastating 2014 Southeast Europe floods triggered a mass wasting in one part of the landfill.
 As a result of the mass wasting which continued, and of the fact that the waste is not being treated, just piled on the top, a pockets of methane formed deep under the garbage layers.
 On 18 May 2017 several of these pockets, on different locations and at the depths of 10 to 15 m, bursted into flames.
 Being covered with dirt and earth, fire above the ground was extinguished quickly, but the smoldering in the deep continued.
 Wide section of Belgrade was covered in smoke and bad smell, sometimes completely, forcing citizens to use masks.
 Smoggy neighborhoods included Lešće, Višnjica, Višnjička Banja, Krnjača, Kotež, Borča, Rospi Ćuprija, Karaburma, Slanci and Veliko Selo.
-By 23 May 2017 the smoke reached downtown Belgrade.
-As the methane fire can't be extinguished with water, it has to be covered with earthy materials which are to isolate methane from oxygen, all trucks bringing earth to the landfill were rerouted to cover the burning section.
+By 23 May 2017, the smoke reached downtown Belgrade.
+As the methane fire can not be extinguished with water, it has to be covered with earthy materials which are to isolate methane from oxygen, all trucks bringing earth to the landfill were rerouted to cover the burning section.
 However, as that area is located on the mass wasting ground, it went slow, preventing the quick damping of the fire.
 As the winds changed, the smoke turned from spreading upstream the Danube to Belgrade, to downstream, in the direction of Smederevo.
 In order to extinguish the fire completely, for the first time was used a concentrated solution of the brown algae.
 The preparation acts like the fermentor, organically decomposing the matter, binding methane, ammonia, and oxygen thus preventing the spreading of the fire.